shrikrishna24/Weathercast/README.md

 In the project directory, you can run:

-run npm i
+run npm i(run this where the package.json file is presented)

 run npm i -g json-server

 run npm i excel

 run npm install react-icons --save

-add bootstrap CDN in index.html

 ### `fetching data`